 As the evening went on Cathy stayed close to me as we both mingled.
 I received some very pointed stares and many raised eyebrows.
 Cathy was gracious and introduced me as a comparative religions hero.
 When asked she explained how I had gathered together a bunch of students to dissect the course when we were both in college.

-She went on to explain the she also rediscovered her love of art, particularly painting and drawing.
-She knew she was good, but Harriet, the gallery owner and a neighbor saw some of her work, and insisted on a show.
+She went on to explain she also rediscovered her love of art, particularly painting and drawing.
+She knew she was good, but Harriet, the gallery owner, and a neighbor saw some of her work and insisted on a show.
 She sold everything at the show, and because she did not do commissions, she had a backlog of ‘right of first refusals’.
 She then asked about me.